wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/power-apps-architecture/includes/5-optimize.md

 Canvas apps can be made to look attractive and, while having an attractive app is important, apps that perform well will get better user adoption.

+For more information on imperative and declarative development, see the learn module [Use imperative development techniques for canvas apps in Power Apps](/learn/modules/use-imperative-dev-techniques-powerapps-canvas-app/?azure-portal=true).

 The following sections discuss techniques for optimizing canvas app performance.

 ## Offload work from apps